Frequently asked questions

 Do I need to submit a candidate statement?

 Submitting a candidate statement is optional.
-However, if you choose to submit a candidate statement it must be 150 words or less and must be submitted before the nomination deadline on 20 August.
+However, if you choose to submit a candidate statement it must be 150 words or less and must be submitted before the nomination deadline.
 If a ballot is required, the names of candidates and candidate statements (where provided before the deadline) will be made available at Voting before ballots open.

 When do nominations open?